Designing T-shirts for money is as popular as ever.

 The rationale is that it is easier to influence fellow designers to vote in your favor, rather than to tell executives who are hard-wired to business to select your design over others.

 Now there are a few things that could make the difference among your new voting friends:

 - Make use of social media such as Facebook or Twitter to get the words out that you are into some competitions currently going on.
 Your friends and followers may want to consider your design in a favorable light, but just as important, you are counting on them to spread the news so more people take notice of that.

 - In your personal blog, design a user-friendly way for people to check out your work and also your activities with the various T-shirt sites.

 - Keep abreast on how the other artists are up to in their blogs, pay attention to the different ways on how they promote their art.

 There you have it.
 I hope this post will help you get going in the right direction.

-If you are one of those who already has this making money by designing T-shirts in the bag, I would love to hear about your experience and I am sure others would too.
-Thanks.
+If you are one of those who already have this making money by designing T-shirts in the bag, I would love to hear about your experience and I am sure others would too.